lvvieira/zsh/README.md

 Delete any .zshrc from your $HOME directory that has been automatically created after installing zsh.

-Add the follow to your .zprofile or .profile.
+Add the follow to your .zprofile

 export ZDOTDIR=$HOME/.zsh